Commentaries on Shakespeare’s Genres: History

 But presently prevent the ways to wail.
 [40]

-All the English rulers had to have known that primogeniture, legitimacy, and allied concepts were partly fictions.
+All the English rulers had to have known that primogeniture, [42] legitimacy, and allied concepts were partly fictions.
 What matters is material power and possession.
-We can’t do better than quote il Brutto, Tuco Benedicto Pacifico Juan Maria Ramirez, from the 1966 Sergio Leone classic The Good, the Bad, and the Ugly: “When you have to shoot, shoot, don’t talk.”
+We can’t do better than to quote il Brutto, Tuco Benedicto Pacifico Juan Maria Ramirez, from the 1966 Sergio Leone classic The Good, the Bad and the Ugly: “When you have to shoot, shoot, don’t talk.”
+[43]

-Much of the two plays is taken up with Shakespeare’s interest in the playful, redemptive development of Hal from his troubled youth to maturity.
+Much of the two Henry plays is taken up with Shakespeare’s interest in the playful, redemptive development of Hal from his troubled youth to maturity.
 The young man has time enough to run with the morally dangerous Sir John Falstaff and his set, even turning the tables on the old knight when he robs Sir John of the spoils he himself had won during an earlier robbery at Gadshill.

 What Hal learns is not only who he is but who his subjects are.
 Unlike Richard II, he is not an alien in his own land, but the living symbol of England whose power comes from the fact that he understands the kingdom he must govern and lead to victory in war.
-Hal understands as well that while being a king involves game-playing or role-playing, this “play” is no joke: it’s done in a spirit of deadly earnestness.
+Hal understands as well that while being a king involves game-playing or role-playing, this “play” is no joke: it’s done in a spirit of consequential earnestness.

-It’s hard to miss the emphasis on the burdens of kingship in the Henry IV and Henry V plays.
-Henry V shares his father’s burden of guilt over the murder of Richard II, but he also takes upon himself the burden of making something of his great venture into France.
-Although Shakespeare allows Henry to outargue the soldier Michael Williams, who challenges him, Williams is not altogether wrong when he insists that it will be “a black matter for the king” if things don’t go well at Agincourt.
+Although Shakespeare allows Henry V to outargue the soldier Michael Williams, who challenges the justice of his cause, Williams is not altogether wrong when he insists that it will be “a black matter for the king” if things don’t go well at Agincourt.
 To get the result he wants, of course, the one-time “Prince Hal” will have to call upon every ounce of understanding that he has gained about what motivates his common subjects.

 A few pointers about the royal family in the major tetralogy